compulim/generator-azure-web-app/README.md

 Before packing the project, make sure your current build is up to date, run `npm run build`.

 MSDeploy can be installed using [Web Platform Installer](https://www.microsoft.com/web/downloads/platform.aspx).

+## Manual deploy to Azure Web App

+(This command is only supported on Windows because it requires MSDeploy)

+To deploy to Azure Web App, `npm run deploy -- --publishsettings=<yoursettings>.PublishSettings`.

+The publish settings file can be downloaded from [Azure Dashboard](https://portal.azure.com/) or using [Azure PowerShell](https://msdn.microsoft.com/en-us/library/dn385850(v=nav.70).aspx).

+Although this command is only supported on Windows, you can deploy the project by continuous deployment from GitHub and other popular repositories.

+## Continuous deployment to Azure Web App

+This project can be deployed to Azure Web App using continuous deployment with GitHub.
+Azure Web App is powered by [Project Kudu](https://github.com/projectkudu/kudu).

+We provided a [custom deployment script](https://github.com/projectkudu/kudu/wiki/Custom-Deployment-Script) (a.k.a. `deploy.cmd`) to:

+* Build the project (run `npm install`)
+* Deploy the project to `D:\home\site\wwwroot` (or other destination defined by Project Kudu)

+To deploy to Azure, please refer to this [article](https://azure.microsoft.com/en-us/documentation/articles/app-service-continous-deployment/).